kirangn514-sketch/dev-Temp/Javascript.md

 8. Object     - {}, [], functions
 */

-// EXAMPLES TO SHOW IN INTERVIEW
+// EXAMPLES TO SHOW IN test

 // Primitive - stored by value
 let x = 10;